-Wright won 10 or more tournaments every year from 1961 (when she won 3 of the 4 majors) through 1964.
+Wright won 10 or more tournaments every year from 1961 (when she won three of the four majors) through 1964.
 That included 13 wins in 1963.
-Only four other have won in double digits in a single season: Betsy Rawls, Kathy Whitworth, Carol Mann and Annika Sorenstam.
+Only four others have won in double digits in a single LPGA season: Betsy Rawls, Kathy Whitworth, Carol Mann and Annika Sorenstam.

 In all, Wright won 82 tournaments and 13 majors.
-She'd accomplished the career Grand Slam by the age of 27.
+She accomplished the career Grand Slam by the age of 27.